edsu/itstimeihadsometimealone/README.md

 # itstimeihadsometimealone

-Some silly scripts to look at (and modify) your experience of Twitter.
+Some scripts to look at (and modify) your experience of Twitter.

 Create a `.env` file that looks like this: